ytsruh/homethings/README.md

 ### 0.9

-- Adding support for books & reviews
+- Adding support for books
 - Updated Next 13
 - Removed TRPC
 - Added Prisma JSON feature flag
+- Added dual auth so both Next Auth & Custom JWT can be used with API

 ### 0.8